MSc in Applied Cancer Science

 The course is firmly rooted in three core research areas: DNA damage and repair, the tumour niche, and tumour immunology.
 The content focuses on fundamental cancer science in these areas, and on using that science in cutting-edge research towards future therapies.

-The MSc leadership team is comprised of a Course Director and a Course Teaching Fellow:
+The MSc leadership team is comprised by:

-- Professor Eric O'Neill, Course Director, Director of Education, and Professor of Cell and Molecular Biology, Department of Oncology
+- Professor Eric O'Neill, Course Director, Director of Education, and Professor of Cell and Molecular Biology, Department of Oncology.

 This course is offered for the 2023/24 academic year subject to final approval by the University.